In response to coronavirus (COVID-19), please do not walk in without an appointment.

 To arrange a repeat prescription, please contact the Bromley HIV CNS Team on 01689 866647.
 Alternatively, please email email@example.com, or phone 01689 866622.

-If you have a query that is not an emergency, please contact the Bromley HIV CNS team: 01689 866647.
+If you have a non-urgent query, please contact the Bromley HIV CNS team on 01689 866647.
 Please leave a message if your call is not answered.
 This answerphone is checked daily, Monday to Friday.

 Patients can self-refer to us.